kasik96/ThinkPad-X240-Hackintosh-macOS/README.md

 # ThinkPad X240 Hackintosh - macOS Catalina
 For this tutorial you DONT need macOS machine, but you need Linux.

+## Ethernet connection is not working with latest update, so you will need to create offline installer

 ***Credits:***
 - https://github.com/Sniki/ALCPlugFix
 - https://github.com/Sniki/Lenovo-Thinkpad-X240